See how to sew a basket with a fold-over top you can use for just everything. Free pattern in 3 sizes and so cute!

 The smaller size can store your reusable face wash pads if you like.
 (See how to make fabric makeup remover pads here)

 The way these easy baskets are made is using the same technique as this pretty tote project.
 (Actually, you can use it on any box-formed item you sew!)
+Also, they are part of the SewPretty HOME series - it's free:

 Simple.
 Easy.
 Quick.
 A perfect beginner project.
 Promise.
 Want to think about it?
 Save it to Pinterest and come back later to sew a basket or two: